ksuszka/cyclonedds_iceoryx_components_issue_demo/README.md

 You should get the number 181 = 1 launch file + 90 containers + 90 composable nodes.

-## Showing an incorrect behaviour with SHM enabled
+## Showing incorrect behavior with SHM enabled

 Now abort an execution in the second terminal by Ctrl+C and run the same command enabling shared memory support: